open-telemetry/oteps/text/0042-separate-context-propagation.md

 **Baggage -** Transaction-level application data, meant to be shared with downstream components.
 This data is readable, and must be propagated in-band.
 Because of this, Baggage should be used sparingly, to avoid ballooning the size of all downstream requests.

-Note that when possible, OpenTelemetry APIs calls are given access to the entire context object, and not a specific context type.
+Note that OpenTelemetry APIs calls should *always* be given access to the entire context object, and never just a subset of the context, such as the value in a single key.
+This allows the SDK to make improvements and leverage additional data that may be available, without changes to all of the call sites.

 ## Context Management and in-process propagation